Prospective PAL®s

 • models positive character traits

-It may also be necessary to get teacher recommendations in order to get into your school’s PAL® program so be active and engaged in your classes in order to build relationships with your teachers.
+We also advise to get teacher recommendations to join your school’s PAL® program, so be active and engaged in your classes in order to build relationships with your teachers.